 pixi global install vim

-Install other R libraries: use micromamba
+Install other R libraries

 .
 It is therefore highly recommended that R libraries be installed also from conda as long as they are available.